 Charities that can help with support and expenses

-- Marie Curie: Marie Curie supports individuals with terminal illnesses and their families, often covering the costs of end-of-life care and helping reduce the financial burden of associated funeral expenses.
+- Marie Curie: Marie Curie supports individuals with terminal illnesses and their families.

 - Leukaemia Care: This charity provides practical and financial support to families affected by blood cancer, including grants to help cover funeral costs when needed.